bird-house/birdhouse-deploy/birdhouse/README.rst

    vagrant reload

    # provision again (because all subsequent vagrant up won't provision again)
-   # useful to test all provisionning scripts or to bring a VM at unknown state,
+   # useful to test all provisioning scripts or to bring a VM at unknown state,
    # maybe because it was provisioned too long ago, to the latest state.
    # not needed normally during tight development loop
    vagrant provision